sss0bbb/scrape_em/readme.md

 ## To Do

 1. give option for config file definition of args. cmd line can get crowded quickly, especially with long urls
-2. save as much data from each page as possible